 3. Includes automatic shut-off

-5. Conforms to safety requirements of the US Consumer Products Safety Commission for pacifiers
+5. Conforms to the safety requirements of the US Consumer Products Safety Commission for pacifiers

 5. Summer Infant Pacifier Thermometer

 Provide soothing comfort while taking the baby’s temperature.
-The Pacifier Thermometer reviews the convenient Fever Alert® glow feature allows parents to urge a nighttime temperature reading without disturbing the baby.
+The Pacifier Thermometer a convenient Fever Alert® glow feature allowing parents to urge a nighttime temperature reading without disturbing the baby.

 A protective covering is included for travel and clean storage.